OfflineIMAP/offlineimap.github.io/_posts/2015-04-14-why-we-changed-maxage.md

 At this point, Janna found that for IMAP/IMAP configurations, **messages on one server might be in a different order (with respect to UIDs) than the corresponding messages on the other server**.
 When we upload mails in a defined order, they might be assigned UIDs in a different order.

 {:style='color:DarkRed'}
-This makes behaviour of maxage **unpredicable** for IMAP/IMAP and we could do nothing about that while simply relying on what the IMAP protocol provides.
+This makes behaviour of maxage **unpredictable** for IMAP/IMAP and we could do nothing about that while simply relying on what the IMAP protocol provides.

 ## Partially removing maxage